NCAR/NEON-visualization/docs/pages/about/partners.md

 ### Funding Partners

-This project is funded through generous support of NSF Cyberinfracture:
+This project is supported by the National Science Foundation Award Number 2039932 in partnership with the CISE, BIO, and GEO directorates